1999–2000 Australian region cyclone season

 The 1999–2000 Australian region cyclone season was a slightly above average tropical cyclone season.
 It ran from 1 November 1999 to 30 April 2000.
 The regional tropical cyclone operational plan also defines a "tropical cyclone year" separately from a "tropical cyclone season", with the "tropical cyclone year" for this season lasting from 1 July 1999 to 30 June 2000.

 Two of the most notable cyclones of the season were Steve and Rosita.
 Cyclone Steve transversed the entire Australian continent, and although a fairly weak cyclone, caused widespread flooding in Queensland, Northern Territory and Western Australia, while Cyclone Rosita made an almost direct hit on Broome as a severe Category 4 cyclone, devastating several remote stations and the town itself.
 Rosita surprised many residents of its arrival, as it made landfall very late in the season.

 Systems

 Tropical Cyclone Ilsa

 Ilsa formed to the northeast of the Cocos Islands on 11 December 1999.
 The cyclone moved to the south of Christmas Island on the 13th producing a heavy swell which caused some damage.
-Its development was impeded by vertical windshear for a large part of its lifetime.
+Its development was impeded by vertical wind shear for a large part of its lifetime.
 After a long track eastwards across the Indian Ocean it eventually crossed the Western Australian coastline on the Eighty Mile Beach near the Sandfire Roadhouse during the early afternoon of 17 December 1999.
 Apart from producing heavy rainfall, Ilsa did not produce any significant damage.